Diocese of Salina: 1880 to 1900

 In 1887, Pope Leo XIII erected the Diocese of Concordia, the forerunner of the Diocese of Salina, out of the Diocese of Leavenworth.
-The pope named Monsignor Richard Scannell from the Diocese of Nashville as the first bishop of Concordia.
+The pope named Richard Scannell from the Diocese of Nashville as the first bishop of Concordia.That same year, he dedicated Our Lady of Perpetual Help Cathedral in Concordia.

-With only 20 resident pastors and a growing Catholic population, Scannell attempted to solve the priest shortage by establishing a preparatory seminary in Belleville, laying its cornerstone in June 1890.
-However, due to an economic depression, the seminary was never built and left the diocese with a long-lasting debt.
+With only 20 resident pastors and a growing Catholic population in the diocese, Scannell attempted to solve the priest shortage by establishing a preparatory seminary in Belleville, laying its cornerstone in June 1890.
+However, due to the Panic of 1893, a national depression, the seminary was never built, leaving the diocese with a long-lasting debt.

 During his three-year-long tenure, Scannell also assisted the Sisters of St. Joseph to become permanently established in the diocese, erected 15 churches, and increased the number of diocesan priests from five to 22.
-Leo XIII named Scannell as Bishop of Omaha in 1891.
+Leo XIII named Scannell as bishop of the Diocese of Omaha in 1891.
 Leo XIII's replacement for Scannell in Salina, Thaddeus J. Butler, died before his consecration as bishop.

-In 1898, Monsignor John Cunningham of Leavenworth was appointed the second bishop of Concordia by Leo XIII.
+In 1898, John Cunningham from Leavenworth was appointed the second bishop of Concordia by Leo XIII.
 Described as the "diocesan builder," Cunningham erected 54 churches, 22 schools, and three hospitals during his tenure.
-He also dedicated the cathedral and laid the cornerstone for the Nazareth Motherhouse in 1902.
-Cunningham also founded Hays Catholic College and St. Joseph's Orphanage in addition to several rectories and convents.
+He opened the St. Joseph's Orphanage in addition to several rectories and convents.